GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 • Reading Passage Compare and Contrast

-As students start to become more confident, they are ready to dive in deeper.
+As students become more confident, they are ready to dive deeper.
 To do this, reading passages are great!
 As they continue throughout school and life, they will read more.
 Thus, it will be so helpful for them to practice this essential skill through passages.
 The graphic organizer resource above also includes reading passages!
-Students can read nonfiction about two animals and then use compare and contrast worksheets.
-Then, students can even take their notes and turn them into sentences identifying what they found while using compare-and-contrast worksheets.
-This is an incredible way to add reading and writing into the focus standard.
+Students can read nonfiction about two animals and then use the compare-and-contrast worksheets.
+Then, students can even turn their notes into sentences that identify what they found while using compare-and-contrast worksheets.
+This is an incredible way to add reading and writing to the focus standard.

 compare and contrast